airguitar22/selenium/README.md

     <browser>
         <name> REQUIRED - safari, chrome, ie, iPhone (mobile), or android (mobile) </name>
         <version> REQUIRED - browser version (mobile version if iPhone or android specified for name </version>
-        <os> only needed for desktop browsers on Browserstack and Sauce (defaults to any available) - Windows, OS X </os>
+        <os> only needed for desktop browsers on Sauce (defaults to any available) - Windows, OS X </os>
-        <os-version> only needed for desktop browsers on Browserstack and Sauce (defaults to any available) - Mavericks, 10, etc. </os-version>
+        <os-version> only needed for desktop browsers on Sauce (defaults to any available) - Mavericks, 10, etc. </os-version>
-        <device> only needed if iPhone or android specified for name; note that mobile is only available on Browserstack </device>
+        <device> only needed if iPhone or android specified for name</device>
     </browser>

-##### browserstack (Optional -- only needed if running on Browserstack)
-These are the browserstack-specific properties (including your own username and automate-key).
-These can be reviewed on Browserstack's website: https://www.browserstack.com/automate/java.
-Note that the vm 'resolution' capability is hard-coded to 1920x1080 for now.

 ##### sauce (Optional -- only needed if running on Sauce)
 These are the sauce-specific properties (including your own username and authentication-id).
 These can be reviewed on Sauce's website in the "Optional Sauce Testing Features" section: https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options

-##### applitools (Optional -- only needed if using Eyes)
-At present, the only property here is your api key.

 ### Developing your tests
 You'll find abstract base classes in both _src/main/app/pages_ and _src/test/app_.
 These should serve as the parent classes for your page objects and tests, respectively.
 There is an example page object (navigating to Google's homepage) and corresponding test that demonstrate how classes could be written.